 - Entrepreneurial students from Michigan Tech compete for $30,000 in the New Venture Competition a joint business plan competition between Michigan Tech and Central Michigan University.

-- In the last five years, two of our faculty have won the University’s Distinguished Teaching Award.
+- In the recent years, two of our faculty have won the University’s Distinguished Teaching Award.

 Michigan Technological University is located in the Upper Peninsula of Michigan, an area attractive to students and faculty who thrive in a rugged and beautiful environment.

 Houghton, home of the University, lies in the heart of Upper Michigan's scenic Keweenaw Peninsula.
 The campus overlooks the Keweenaw Waterway, a long, winding ribbon of water that divides the peninsula.
 Just a few miles from campus, on either end of the waterway, lies Lake Superior, the largest freshwater lake in the world by surface area.

 Houghton is part of the Houghton-Hancock twin-city center of approximately 12,000 residents.
 The University's more than 7,000 students from many states and nations make the area a vibrant, multicultural community.
 Houghton is home to many exciting cultural activities, including the annual fall Parade of Nations, a celebration of the community’s diversity.

 Only minutes from campus, the Tech Trails offer nearly 40 miles of well-maintained hiking, biking, skiing, and snowshoeing trails located in the six-hundred-acre recreational forest adjoining Michigan Tech's campus.